guidj/manga-mirror/README.md

 Misc
 -----------

 This crawler can be used to crawl other sites, and download images.
-Though it is ever hardly used or nested at that task.
+Though it is ever hardly used or tested at that task.
 Note that this crawler respects `robots.txt` configurations on which paths can be crawled, but not on the crawling interval.